Supplemental Instruction (SI)

 Supplemental Instruction is a nationally recognized academic support program that targets historically difficult courses by offering regularly scheduled study sessions with a student who previously succeeded in taking the course.
 Students work together to review notes, discuss readings, develop organizational tools, and prepare for examinations in a manner that makes sense for that specific course.

 - SI provides a vehicle for developing essential academic and learning skills in core curriculum courses.

 - Participation in the SI program is voluntary and open to all students in the class.

 - The SI Leader attends lectures for the targeted course.

 - The SI leader is trained in specific teaching/learning theory and techniques.

 - SI leaders promote and direct collaborative learning strategies.

-Courses for which SI is typically offered are Accounting, Chemistry , Physics, Biology, and Math.
+Courses for which SI is typically offered are Accounting, Chemistry, Physics, and Biology.

 For more information, contact Eddie Reed (firstname.lastname@example.org or 215-951-1822).